matweldon/markdown-cv/index.md

 __BSc Mathematics (First Class Honours)__&emsp;
 *School of Mathematics, Cardiff University*

-I maintained a breadth of topics throughout my undergraduate degree, with modules spanning operational research, discrete mathematics, computing, and pure mathematics.
-During my studies, I also received perfect scores for two projects.
+I maintained a breadth of interests throughout my degree, with modules spanning operational research, computing, and pure mathematics.
+During my studies, I received perfect scores for two projects.
 In one I simulated and analysed a hospital emergency department, and the other comprised a comparison of two game-theoretic strategies in an iterated Prisoner's Dilemma.

 ## Awards